iesen/reditect-to-microsoft-docs-en-from-tr/README.md

-# Redirect to English version of Microsoft Docs site
+## Chrome Extension to redirect English version of Microsoft Docs site
-If your browser automatically opens non-English version of MS Docs (docs.microsoft.com) it redirects to English version.
+If your browser automatically opens non-English version of MS Docs (docs.microsoft.com), it redirects to English version automatically.
 You do not need no change your browser or system locale settings.

-## Build
+### Build
 This extension is written in Typescript.
-Extension unpacked output is build into dist folder.
+Extension unpacked output is build into *dist* folder.
 ESLint and Jest (with Typescript) is used for linting and testing.
 ```
 yarn watch